-Variety Toy Bank Luncheon
+Variety Toy Bank Rockpool Luncheon

 In 1994, a request was made to Variety – the Children’s Charity WA for toys to be given to children taken by their mothers from domestic violence situations and sheltered in women’s refuges.
 The result was the formation of Variety Toy Bank, a committee headed by the late Holly Wood, a dedicated community worker and social columnist for The Sunday Times.
 Variety Toy Bank events have become a highlight on Perth’s social calendar and regularly sell out.
 From inspiring guest speakers to glamorous fashion parades and gourmet food sensations, the Toy Bank Committee work to organise unique and entertaining events.

 Variety Toy Bank, proudly supporting the Women’s Council for Domestic & Family Violence Services (WA)